eyecantell/prepdir/INSTALL.md

 # Specify a different directory
 prepdir /path/to/directory -e py

+# Include all files and directories, ignoring exclusions
+prepdir --all

 Configuration
 Exclusions for directories and files are defined in config.yaml:
 exclude: